bookshelfdave/etp/README.md

 ## ETP: An Erlang Term Parser for Java.

 ### Status

+  It needs a some cleanup, but I should have it done soon.

-  I wrote it in a couple hours, it might need some love.
-It parses a Riak app.config file without breaking a sweat.
+  Etp parses a Riak app.config file without breaking a sweat.

 ### Building